CodeWithSubash/LoadGenerator/src/mParticle.LoadGenerator/README.txt

 Use DefaultRequestHeaders for headers that are common to all requests Any other request-specific headers are put on HttpRequestMessage If we are not wanting to use async, using .Result will force the code to execute synchronously

+Using Log4Net DESIGN CHOICES:
+Using Microsoft recommended one of the third-party logger frameworks, Log4Net Using a simplest approach for logging, directly forwarding all logs to trusted log4net library Static constructor will take care of configuration, no need to configure in every projects/library All logging logic is encapsulated in one class, log4net can be easily replaced by any other library, if needed